kevincwuu/HackerRank-Practice/README.md

 # HackerRank-Practice
-Slowly improving my coding chops one HackerRank challenge at a time.
+Improving my coding chops one HackerRank challenge at a time.
+Challenge domains will be in algorithms, data structures, java, and security.